libsdl-org/libtiff/doc/functions/TIFFWriteDirectory.rst

 before that.
 When the file is complete, just use :c:func:`TIFFWriteDirectory` as usual to finish it off cleanly.

+The :c:func:`TIFFSetWriteOffset` sets the current write offset.
+This should only be used to set the offset to a known previous location (very carefully), or to 0 so that the next write gets appended to the end of the file.

+The :c:func:`TIFFWriteCheck`  verify file is writable and that the directory information is setup properly.
+In doing the latter we also "freeze" the state of the directory so that important information is not changed.

 Return values
 -------------